etcd-io/etcd/Documentation/etcd-file-system.md

 - **ACL**

-  The path of access control list of the node.
+  The path to the node's access control list.

 ### Operation:
 - **Get** (path, recursive, sorted)